milohr/babe-qt/README.md

 (previous unfinished gtk3 version still in my repository)

-you need to have taglib installed in order to compile this app
+you need to have [ taglib - knotification ]installed in order to compile this app

 <h3> To run: </h3>
 qmake && make && ./Babe